 The Rodz API enforces a rate limit of 100 requests per minute.
 For webhook-based flows, this is rarely a concern because Rodz controls the sending pace.
 For polling-based approaches, keep the following in mind:

-- Hourly polling with a 50-signal page will use 1 request per hour, well within limits.
+- Hourly polling with a 50-signal page uses 1 request per hour, well within limits.

 - If you process more than 5,000 signals per day, Google Sheets will start showing performance issues.
 At that volume, consider moving to a database and using Sheets only for summary dashboards.